Bill Battle Coliseum

 Bill Battle Coliseum is a 2,000-seat multi-purpose arena in Birmingham, Alabama.
 The arena opened in 1981 and is home to the Birmingham-Southern College Panthers basketball team.

 The arena will be the venue for karate, jujitsu, and wushu taolu (invitational) during the 2022 World Games (previously scheduled for 2021).

+After BSC closed in 2024, the arena subsequentially closed.
+Its fate is unknown.